exit5/jlang-vim/README.md

 # jlang-vim

 ## What?
-Vim "support" and pseudo-REPL for the J Language
+Vim "support" and pseudo-REPL for the J Language.
+Works on Linux and macOS.
+Ought to be easily expanded to any other Unix-workalike, but until then it's just those.

 ## Why?
 I've never written a Vim plugin before.
 It's a learning exercise, and I